zimmski/tavor/doc/format.md

 Which generates for example `10 + 5 + 8 + 9`.

-The following sections describe the currently implemented typed tokens.
+The following sections describe the currently implemented typed tokens with their arguments and attributes.

 ### <a name="typed-tokens-Int"></a>Type `Int`